The Real Alien Threat (Apocalypse)

 - This information is somewhat at odds with the game over cinematic that shows the earth being engulfed in explosions and then teleported away.

-- While the research text says the toxin is effective against Micronoids in the bloodstream, it is not effective against brainsucked XCOM agents.
+- While the research text says that Toxin C is effective against Micronoids in the bloodstream, it is not effective against brainsucked XCOM agents.